Minimum Wage Confusion: Should We Follow State or Central Rates for Our Contract?

 KK!HR

-The term Äppr0priate Government is defined in the Minimum Wages Act 1948 and it reads as follows:
+The term "Appropriate Government" is defined in the Minimum Wages Act 1948 and it reads as follows:

 Section 2 (b) "appropriate Government" means -

-(i) in relation to any scheduled employment carried on by or under the authority of the Central Government or a railway administration or in relation to a mine, oil field or major port, or any corporation established by a Central Act, the Central Government; and
+(i) In relation to any scheduled employment carried on by or under the authority of the Central Government or a railway administration or in relation to a mine, oil field or major port, or any corporation established by a Central Act, the Central Government; and

-(ii) in relation to any other scheduled employment the State Government;
+(ii) In relation to any other scheduled employment, the State Government.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute